pottj/SteroidHormones/README.md

 # Steroid Hormone Action and its variabilitY (SHAY)

-_last updated: 28/04/2025_
+_last updated: 07/07/2025_

-In this repository, I want to save the data management plan for the steroid hormone analyses, and create a github webpage with all relevant cohorts used in the project.
+In this repository, I want to save the **data management plan** (DMP) for the steroid hormone analyses, and list all relevant cohorts used in the project.

 ## Data management plan

+_will be updated when the project starts_

 Aim: document here all data sources used in SHAY